CERTCC/Vultron/docs/process_models/em/index.md

 Therefore,

+!!! note ""

--   Participants SHOULD attempt to establish an embargo as early in the process of handling the case as possible.
+    Participants SHOULD attempt to establish an embargo as early in the process of handling the case as possible.

+!!! note ""

--   Participants SHOULD follow consensus agreement to decide embargo terms.
+    Participants SHOULD follow consensus agreement to decide embargo terms.

+!!! note ""

--   When consensus fails to reach agreement on embargo terms, Participants MAY appoint a case lead to resolve conflicts.
+    When consensus fails to reach agreement on embargo terms, Participants MAY appoint a case lead to resolve conflicts.

+!!! note ""

--   Participants MAY engage a third-party Coordinator to act as a neutral third-party case lead to resolve conflicts between Participants during the course of handling a case.
+    Participants MAY engage a third-party Coordinator to act as a neutral third-party case lead to resolve conflicts between Participants during the course of handling a case.